Free and Reduced Priced Meals

 Child Nutrition provides breakfast and lunch for all students every school day.
 All meals follow the menu pattern and nutritional guidelines established by the United States Department of Agriculture (USDA).
 Breakfast costs $1.50 and lunch is $2.45 Reduced prices for qualifying students is $.30 for breakfast and $.40 for lunch.
 Sylacauga City Schools follows the traditional food-based menu pattern for all student meals in accordance with USDA regulations.
 In 2010 the federal Healthy Hunger-Free Kids Act created the most intense changes in school nutrition in a generation.
 New requirements include increased emphasis on fruits and vegetables, with careful control of calories and saturated fat.
-Click here for the USDA Meal Pattern used by all schools.
+See the document below for the USDA Meal Pattern used by all schools.

 Offer vs. Serve

 Breakfast components are milk, fruit/juice/vegetable, and grains.
 Every morning four items will be offered at breakfast and students must select at least three of the items, with one item being 1/2 cup Fruit and/or vegetables.
 It is certainly acceptable to select all four items.